Graciekan21/django-wanderlust/README.md

 Store project data on an external cloud database.
 I utilized ElephantSQL to host the PostgreSQL database for this project.

 ___

+# User Experience/UX

+## Target Audience

+- Travelers who are interested in traveling, especially to the best places in African countries.

+## User Stories

+### New Visitor Goals

+- To comprehend the purpose and content of the site.
+- To learn how to navigate the site.
+- To establish an account and interact with the site, as well as with other users and the site owner.

+### Existing Visitor Goals

+- Sign in and sign out of their account.
+- Review blog posts and comments on each post.
+- Contribute their own comments on blog posts on the site to interact with the site owner and other users.

+___

+# Design Choices

+## Colour Scheme

+The project's color scheme was derived from the colors featured in Code Institute's 'I think therefore I blog' walkthrough module.
+However, I have made numerous adjustments and enhancements to the styling and colors to align with my objectives.
+The scheme leans towards neutrality, with brighter colors reserved for actionable elements like buttons and links to facilitate navigation and site interaction.

+## Typography

+## Logo and Favicon